CWU-VKD-LAB/MOEKA/README.md

 ## License

-This project is licensed under the terms included in the LICENSE file.
+MOEKA is licensed under the MIT License, allowing free use for both personal and commercial purposes.
+For full terms, see the `LICENSE` file.